 It acts on the finest details of the image.
 It can be decreased for a portrait, and increased for a landscape

-– Bokeh: (raw only) This slider allows you to limit the emphasis of the blurred background and avoid possible artifacts.
+– Bokeh: (raw only) This slider allows you to limit the sharpening of the blurred background and avoid possible artifacts.

 * The riskof changing these values is to obtain an unsightly and unwanted sharpness effect in the areas outside the depth of field.